Oakchris1955/rust-http-server/tutorial/src/README.md

 ## License

-The OakHTTP library and it's documentation are released under the [MIT License](https://github.com/Oakchris1955/rust-http-server/blob/main/LICENSE)
+The OakHTTP library as a whole is released under the [MIT License](https://github.com/Oakchris1955/rust-http-server/blob/main/LICENSE)